14 July 2023

 United Nations Standby Team of Mediation Experts/Cape Town University, South Africa

-Applications are invited from scholars (professors, post-docs, Ph.D. students, and exceptionally graduate students with proven experience in the field), Practitioners (judges, civil servants, civil society activists, consultants, officers of international/regional organizations working on constitutional building in Africa and with prior knowledge of the field [AU, UN, etc.]).
+Applications are invited from scholars (university faculty, post-docs, Ph.D. students, and, exceptionally, other graduate students) with experience in the field and practitioners (judges, civil servants, civil society activists, consultants, officers of international/regional organizations such as the UN, AU, ECOWAS, etc.) working on constitutional building in Africa and with prior knowledge of the field.

 Prior knowledge of the field is required, field experience is an advantage.